 There is a significant association between cigarette smoking and a susceptibility to depression.
 People who are prone to depression face a 25% chance of becoming depressed when they quit smoking, and this increased risk persists for at least 6 months.
 What's more, depressed smokers find it difficult to stop smoking.
 Smokers with a history of depression are not encouraged to continue smoking, but rather to keep a close watch on recurrence of depressive symptoms if they do stop smoking.

 Depression is often chronic, with episodes of improvement followed by recurrence.
-About a third of patients with a single episode of major depression will have another episode within 1 year after discontinuing treatment, and more than half will have a recurrence at some point in their lives.
+About one third of people with a single episode of major depression will have another episode within 1 year after discontinuing treatment, and more than one half will have a recurrence at some point in their lives.
 Depression is more likely to recur if the first episode was severe or prolonged, or if there have been prior recurrences.

 Risk for Suicide

 Depression increases the risk for suicide.
+In the United States, the risk for suicide in people with depression is around 20%, compared to just 1% in the general population.
 Suicidal preoccupation or threats of suicide should always be taken seriously.
 Suicide attempts are a major risk factor for subsequent successful suicide.